Addition2000/Article_Attachment_2023_07/README.md

-# Microbiome analysis reveals the symbiotic relationship between Tricholoma bakamatsutake and Quercus mongolic
+# Soil microbiome of shiro reveals the symbiotic relationship between Tricholoma bakamatsutake and Quercus mongolica